 This KeyLines graph shows the spread of infected traffic in an IT network.
-The dense cluster of ten machines were infected by two machines hit by a malware attack.
+The dense cluster of ten machines was infected by two machines hit by a malware attack.

 In another example, we explored the VERIS database of data breaches, looking for patterns in how the breaches happen and who is responsible.
 That chart used the time bar to offer a dynamic view of what happened when:

 Complex malware data can be visualized as a graph.
 KeyLines’ combos and time bar features can reveal network structures that can pinpoint trends and entry points.

 Graph visualization doesn’t just analyze past events and identify possible future problems: it’s also key to sharing cyber intelligence.
 KeyLines applications are interactive and intuitive, making them an ideal tool for communicating complex data quickly and simply.